Gina Guidi

-Gina "Boom Boom" Guidi (born May 19, 1962) is a California native and resident of San Francisco, California, a professional female boxer, and a three-time champion of the world.
+Gina "Boom Boom" Guidi (born May 19, 1962) is an American professional female boxer, and a three-time champion of the world.
+She was inducted into the International Women's Boxing Hall of Fame in 2021.

 Guidi began boxing with her brothers at the local police athletic league as a teen, and has been boxing for more than 25 years.
 With an undefeated amateur record of 12-0 with nine knock outs (KOs), she went professional in 1994.

 Guidi regularly donates time and money to non-profit organizations, including domestic abuse prevention and AIDS research programs.

 Guidi is lesbian and has publicly supported various gay causes, The Advocate (LGBT magazine) noted her as "one of the few visible out lesbian boxers" in 2003.

 Her professional record is 16-1-1 with six of her wins being by KO.
 Her only loss was to Mary Ann Almager.